Cirdans-Home/psfun/docs/serial.rst

 Serial Module
 =================================

-This modules contains the routines needed for the computation of :math:`f(A)x` for :math:`A` a matrix of small size.
-It interaces external codes and algorithms that usually work with matrix memorized in dense storage.
+This module contains the routines needed for the computation of :math:`f(A)x` for :math:`A` a matrix of small size.
+It interfaces external codes and algorithms that usually work with matrix memorized in dense storage.
 The intended use of the functions contained here is to use them at the lower level of a Krylov subspace method.
+The library directly contains the EXPOKIT code :cite:`expokit` for the computation of the matrix exponential, together with the scaling and squaring and Taylor algorithms :cite:`MR508383,MR1981253` by `J. Burkardt <https://people.sc.fsu.edu/~jburkardt/f_src/matrix_exponential/matrix_exponential.html>`_.
+For using the phi functions, the code from :cite:`10.1145/1499096.1499101` is needed.
+It can be `downloaded <https://dl.acm.org/doi/10.1145/1499096.1499101>`_, compiled and linked to the main library in the install phase.

+All the implemented functions and the keywords needed to load the are given in Table :ref:`implemented_methods`.

 .. list-table:: Implemented Methods
+   :name: implemented_methods
    :widths: 25 25 25 50 10 10
    :header-rows: 1